priyankapriyadarshini50/filler-a-test-v1/README.md

 Please create a new public repo named ‘fillr-test-a’ in your github account and commit your solutions to the repo.

 Please show your working!
 The more commits in progress the better (this allows us to verify that the work submitted is yours and also shows us your thought processes).
+# Fillr Test Solution

+## Steps to Follow
+- to run the server use command > node server.js
+- have developed on windows 10 OS
+- installed the following libraries: express, got, jsdom, chai, mocha and body-parser using npm install

+## Assumption and approach
+- I tried serve the static html file using express.js on port 8080
+- have used 'got' library to call the endpoint (http://localhost:8080/) and accessed the DOM elememt
+- navigate to test folder in command prompt and run > node server.js, user can view the "mozdev.org" page on their browser

+### For Form Mapping Solution
+- added 'autocomplete' attribute in the form input controls and tried to provid more accurate values/autofill detail tokens as per the WHATWG Living Spec
+- have accessed 'name' and 'autocomplete' attribute values in a dictionary format and wrote a script so that it creates mapping.json file, as per the requirement
+- navigate to test folder in command prompt and run > node server.js, user can view the mapping.json file with the expected json data

+### For Extract Metadata
+- added and exported a function named 'extract' in the extract.js module
+- passed the dom element as parameter and loop through and extracted all the input controls for both the forms
+- created a json hash object with "label" as keys and "<label> <name>" as values, as per the requirement
+- in addition, created a  json file named "metadata.json" (test folder> metadata.json)
+- to get metadata.json run the command> node server.js
+- to run the test for extract function, run the command > npm test, it will display as passed

+### For Match Credit Card Control
+- added and exported a function named 'match' in the match.js module
+- passsed the metadata json object to that function as parameter
+- created a patter which would match with the "card expiration date" in day month and year format
+- matched data kept in array , as per the requirement
+- to get the array, run command > node server.js
+- to run the test, run command > npm test